-- “Qi” (Chi) usually means “life energy” but can also literally mean “breath”.
+- Qi (Chi) usually means life energy but also literally breath.

-Qigong incorporates “breathing exercises” and “energy work”.
-It is an important element within Traditional Chinese Medicine (TCM) and a foundation of martial arts practice such as T’ai Chi.
-The primary aim of qigong is to gently build and regulate vitality by enhancing Qi.
-If practised regularly Qigong can lead to improved physical health and mental well-being.
+Qigong is an important facet of Traditional Chinese Medicine and provides the foundation of martial arts practices such as T’ai Chi.
+In all cases, the primary aim is to gently build and regulate vitality by enhancing Qi.

 Help for Pianists